princetechn0/Android-LogiSim/README.md

-# LogiSim: An Android Logic Simulator: Design Document
+# LogiSim: An Android Logic Simulator

 ## Our Vision: To Create an intuitive introduction to Logic Circuits